Setup an HTTPS-enabled web server with httpd

 rcctl restart httpd

 Now check out your website!
+Everything should work perfectly!

-Everything should work as intended.
 You should have valid TLS, your standard HTTP request should forward to HTTPS, all www

 requests should forward to non-www